 The current human disconnection from the natural world starts with our disconnection from our own bodies, which we as a culture inherited – to a degree that most of us generally don’t quite acknowledge the extent of our inability to feel our own bodies.”

-Ancient yoga itself had a connection with the natural world that has been passed on to us.
-Consider all the poses that are named after plants and animals (e.g. lotus, tree, cobra, dolphin, etc.).
+Ancient yoga itself had a connection with the natural world that has been passed on to us at least in the names of the poses (asanas) (e.g. plants like lotus and tree, animals like cobra and dolphin).
 In his “Ancestral Movement” practices, Simon Thakur notes that humans humans were exploring physical movement in imitation of animals for survival long before recorded history and these movements are part of our collective embodied memory.

 We are coming to a new awareness of ourselves as bodily creatures.
-Indeed, this is the age of the body.
 The concept of “embodiment” permeates all fields of human endeavor.
-By embodiment I mean that our connections with the world comes from having a body with sensorimotor capacities that are embedded in our biological makeup, our physiological feelings, our psychological experience, and our social contexts.
+By embodiment I mean that our connections with the world come from having a body with sensorimotor capacities that are embedded in our biological makeup, our physiological feelings, our psychological experience, and our social contexts.
 Phenomenologically, we should also be able to feel connections with Earth in our bodies.

 Yoga and the Environmental Movement

 But yoga must also get us engaged with our natural habitat.
 Before we humans settled into a sedentary life, now sitting for hours in front of a computer screen, and needing to go to the gym to lift weights and work out on cardiovascular machines, we built physical strength the natural way by walking, running, jumping, climbing, lifting, pulling, and doing manual labor outdoors.
 We tuned our bodies to do what we needed to do to live in the natural world.
 The NatMov (Natural Movement) movement develops ways for people to be doing strenuous work and body moves outdoors.

-So much of our modern life, and what we do with our own bodies, is disconnected from the natural world.
-We need to put our bodies into motion in nature—hiking, scrambling over rocks, ascending and descending on a mountain, climbing a tree, digging in the garden, at least mowing the lawn.
+Because so much of our modern life, and what we do with our own bodies, is disconnected from the natural world, we need to put our bodies into motion in nature—hiking, scrambling over rocks, ascending and descending on a mountain, climbing a tree, digging in the garden, at least mowing the lawn.
 I think experiencing a connection between our bodies and the natural world is the beginning of developing a sense of stewardship for the creation, which is the task our Lord God gave to us “in the beginning.”